Term Insurance With Return of Premium

 After researching, Rohan selects a TROP policy with a 20-year term and a sum assured of ₹50 lakhs.
 So, Rohan diligently pays his premium of ₹25,000 every year.
 He knows this policy provides life cover and returns the premiums if he survives the term.

-Term Plan with Return of Premium Scenarios
+Scenarios on How Term Plan with Return of Premium Works

 Scenario 1